jjwolver/si-507-w18-jjwolver-final-project/README.md

 ## Prerequisites

-Refer to the requirements.txt file for python package installation.
+1. Refer to the requirements.txt file for python package installation.
+2. You will also need a plotly account with local authentication set up.
+Please refer to this guide: https://plot.ly/python/getting-started/ to get set up.

 ## UnitTest